da667/Autosnort3/readme.md

 A big thanks to Noah for all of his hard work documenting the installation process on Ubuntu.
 I relied heavily on his work in order to create this lazy bunch of shell scripts.

+## Known Problems
+- The script may occasionally fail to download libdaq or snort 3.
+Reviewing `/var/log/autosnort3_install.log` may reveal an HTTP 500 error.
+	- This denotes a problem with Cisco's servers lacking the capacity to service the request.
+The only recommendation I can offer at this time is to  re-run the script in the hope that the servers aren't busy.
+- The script may occasionally fail to download the latest snortrules-snapshot via pulledpork.pl.
+Reviewing the `/var/log/autosnort3_install.log` may reveal pulledpork failed with Error 422: Unprocessable Entity.
+	- According to an old github issue, they tried to blame this on the user inputting an invalid oinkcode into the `pulledpork.conf` file, but I've experienced this problem with a perfectly valid oinkcode.
+Personally, I think the 422 errorcode also masks a 500 code on the server-side.
+The snortrules-snapshots are hosted on amazon via snort.org, just like the libdaq and snort3 tarballs.
+		- My recommendation is to check the `full_autosnort.conf` and confirm that you've entered a valid oinkcode on line 32.
+As of mine writing this, oinkcodes are 40 character alphanumeric strings, so line 32 should read: `ocode=[40-character oinkcode here]`
+		- If you've confirmed that your oinkcode is valid, my only other recommendation is to re-run the script.

+- At some point, I'd like to be able to check the output from the wget/pulledpork.pl commands to maybe automatically retrying 3 times if a 500 or 422 code is encountered
 ## Patch Notes
  - 4/18/21
 	- Added support for Ubuntu 18.04 by adding a small check to see if `/usr/sbin/ip` and `/usr/sbin/ethtool` exist.
 The `ip` command should already be on most modern Linux distros, and this script installs `ethtool`.
 If they don't exist in `/usr/sbin`, create a symlink using the `which` command to figure out where the binaries actually are.